Best RX-8 Turbo Kit Guide

-Part of the additional expense comes down to the ECU, which controls almost everything in the RX-8, so standalone management isn’t easily adapted.
-For that reason, you’ll need to consider a piggy-back ECU.
+Part of the added expense comes down to the ECU, which controls almost everything in the RX-8, so standalone management isn’t easily adapted.
+For that reason, you’ll need to consider a piggyback ECU.

 One of the first considerations that come to mind with the RX-8 is, ‘Why didn’t Mazda do something crazier with the Renesis?’

-Let’s face it; the Japanese auto giants gave us the insane RX7 FD in their previous generation from a rotary, fitted with twin-turbos and capable of ludicrous amounts of power.
+Let’s face it; the Japanese auto giants gave us the insane RX7 FD in their previous generation from a rotary, fitted with twin turbos and capable of ludicrous power.

-If it were as simple as bolting a cheap turbo kit on and then achieving silly power from your RX-8, while also maintaining reliability, Mazda probably would’ve done it.
+Mazda probably would’ve done it if it were as simple as bolting a cheap turbo kit and then achieving silly power from your RX-8 while maintaining reliability.

-But, this time, they seemed to target the daily driver market, possibly in an attempt to prove that the Rotary engine still had long-term potential, and could also be far more reliable than its predecessors.
+But, this time, they seemed to target the daily driver market, possibly proving that the Rotary engine still had long-term potential and could be far more reliable than its predecessors.

 They also had stronger emissions laws to consider, and the Renesis side-port engine was developed to address this.

-Where the ports were straight out of the rotor housings in pre-RX-8’s, they opted for a similar design on both the exhaust and intake ports this time around.
+Where the ports were straight out of the rotor housings in pre-RX-8s, they opted for a similar design on both the exhaust and intake ports this time.

-Many owners have adjusted the porting, but this often comes with downsides, which are likely to outweigh the benefits.
+Many owners have adjusted the porting, but this often comes with downsides, likely to outweigh the benefits.

 The RX-8 is arguably well-tuned in stock form considering, and there isn’t a wide range of bolt-on modifications that will provide impressive power gains.

-Sure, there’s the usual aftermarket exhaust upgrades, and breathing mods, which could potentially free up a couple of horses, and maybe sound even better.
+Sure, there are the usual aftermarket exhaust upgrades, and breathing mods, which could free up a couple of horses, and maybe sound even better.

-But, what if you’re hunting some real power figures?
+But what if you’re hunting some serious power figures?

-You’re unlikely to see more than a few horsepower increase from an N/A engine, but several RX-8’s out there are achieving over 450hp after a turbo upgrade.
+You’re unlikely to see more than a few horsepower increase from a N/A engine, but several RX-8s out there are achieving over 450hp after a turbo upgrade.

 Some have later gone on to admit that it’s been the most fun that they’ve ever had in a car.

-Now, before we begin diving into turbocharging your Renesis engine, we want to remind you that reliability is vital here.
+Before we begin turbocharging your Renesis engine, we want to remind you that reliability is vital here.

 Since the Renesis happily revs its way to 9,000rpm, the chances are it’s already had a pretty heavy life.

-For that reason, we’d highly recommend a compression test right away to ensure an optimal foundation.
+Therefore, we recommend a compression test immediately to ensure an optimal foundation.

-Once you’ve established that you’ve (hopefully) got a reliable engine from the start, it’s time to consider which RX-8 turbo kit is going to be perfect for your needs.
+Once you’ve established that you’ve (hopefully) got a reliable engine, it’s time to consider which RX-8 turbo kit will be perfect for your needs.

 One of the first considerations will be whether you’re looking for a top-mount or low-mount kit.